 - Oral Part

-In the written portion of the exam, the student will provide a written report on his research topic to the committee.
-After examining the written part, the committee will examine the student in an oral setting on the chosen research topic.
-If the committee finds the student’s performance to be satisfactory in both written and oral parts of the exam, the student will be allowed to proceed to the next stage.
+In the written portion of the exam, the student will provide a written report on his/her research topic to the Committee.
+After examining the written part, the Committee will examine the student in an oral setting on the chosen research topic.
+If the Committee finds the student’s performance to be satisfactory in both written and oral parts of the exam, the student will be allowed to proceed to the next stage.
 If the performance is unsatisfactory, then the student will be given one more chance to take the examination after four months.

-If a student and his advisor choose this option, the examination is prepared and administered by the candidate’s Advisory committee or any other professors the committee may consider necessary.
+If a student and his/her Faculty Advisor choose this option, the examination is prepared and administered by the candidate’s Advisory Committee or any other professors the Committee may consider necessary.
 The Qualifying Examination consists of two parts:

 - Written Part